 Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow.
 AML is the most common type of acute leukemia in adults.
 Each year in the United States, about 19,900 people (usually older than 45 years of age) are diagnosed, and about 10,400 people die from all forms of the disease, according to the American Cancer Society.
 Unlike other cancers that start in an organ and spread to the bone marrow, AML is known for rapid growth of abnormal white blood cells that gather in the bone marrow, getting in the way of normal blood cell production.
-The lack of normal blood cells can cause some of the symptoms of AML, including anemia (shortage of red blood cells resulting in tiredness and weakness), neutropenia (shortage of white blood cells that may lead to increased infections), and thrombocytopenia (shortage of platelets in the blood that may lead to excessive bleeding).
+The lack of normal blood cells can cause some AML symptoms, including anemia, neutropenia (shortage of white blood cells that may lead to increased infections), and thrombocytopenia (shortage of platelets in the blood that may lead to excessive bleeding).
 Current treatment options for AML consist of reducing and eliminating cancer cells mainly through chemotherapy, radiation therapy, and stem cell transplantation.

-GMI-1271 is designed to block E-selectin (an adhesion molecule on cells in the bone marrow) from binding with AML cells as a targeted approach to disrupting well-established mechanisms of leukemic cell resistance within the bone marrow microenvironment.
+Uproleselan is designed to block E-selectin (an adhesion molecule on cells in the bone marrow) from binding with AML cells as a targeted approach to disrupting well-established mechanisms of leukemic cell resistance within the bone marrow microenvironment.
 Preclinical research points to the drug’s potential role in moving cancerous cells out of the protective environment of the bone marrow where they hide and escape the effects of chemotherapy.
-In preclinical studies using animal models of AML, the results of which were presented at meetings of the American Society of Hematology (ASH), GMI-1271 improved survival in combination with chemotherapy, compared to chemotherapy alone.
-In preclinical studies, GMI-1271 was also associated with a reduction of chemotherapy-induced neutropenia and chemotherapy-induced mucositis.
+In preclinical studies using animal models of AML, the results of which were presented at meetings of the American Society of Hematology (ASH), uproleselan improved survival in combination with chemotherapy, compared to chemotherapy alone.
+In preclinical studies,uproleselan was also associated with a reduction of chemotherapy-induced neutropenia and chemotherapy-induced mucositis.
+Results from the Phase 1/2 trial in AML patients were reported at the ASH meeting in December 2017.

-GMI-1271 has received Fast Track designation from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with AML if the treatment is found to be effective.
-GMI-1271 has not been approved for use by any worldwide health authority.
+Uproleselan has received Fast Track designation from the U.S. Food and Drug Administration (FDA), which may lead to speedier delivery to people living with AML if the treatment is found to be effective.
+The FDA has also granted a Breakthrough Therapy designation for uproleselan for adults with relapsed/refractory AML.
+The European Union granted Orphan Drug Designation for uproleselan in AML, a designation the FDA granted the drug candidate in 2015.
+Uproleselan has not been approved for use by any worldwide health authority.

 About the Phase 1/2 Clinical Trial in AML

-GMI-1271 has been tested in healthy volunteers and is now being studied in a Phase 1/2 clinical trial in the U.S. and worldwide.
-The trial is designed to evaluate GMI-1271’s safety, absorption by the body and effect on AML when given with standard chemotherapy.
-The drug is being given to trial participants throughout their chemotherapy treatment period.
-Some additional bone marrow and blood samples are being obtained during routine bone marrow assessments, to learn more about drug activity.
+Uproleselan has been tested in healthy volunteers and in a Phase 1/2 clinical trial in the U.S. and worldwide.
+The trial evaluated uproleselan’s safety, absorption by the body and effect on AML when given with standard chemotherapy.
+The drug was given to trial participants throughout their chemotherapy treatment period.
+Some additional bone marrow and blood samples were obtained during routine bone marrow assessments, to learn more about drug activity.

-The Phase 1 dose escalation portion of the on-going trial has been completed, and the Phase 2 portion is underway.
-Results from the Phase 1 portion were reported at the annual meeting of the European Hematology Association in June 2016.
-Additional findings showing high rates of remission and favorable tolerability among study participants were reported during a poster session at the American Society of Hematology Annual Meeting in December 2016.
+Results from the Phase 1 portion were reported at the annual meeting of the European Hematology Association (EHA) in June 2016.
+Additional findings showing high rates of remission and favorable tolerability among study participants compared to historical controls were reported during a poster session at the American Society of Hematology Annual Meeting in December 2016.
+Further results were also presented at the meetings of the American Society of Clinical Oncology and EHA in June 2017.

 Clinical Trial Resources